Delicious Vegan Meals on the Go: From Avanti to easyJet!

 Sailing from the UK to Belgium, France, Ireland, and the Netherlands, P&O Ferries has some great vegan food available.
 Current vegan dishes at The Brasserie restaurant include a roasted-vegetable pizza with dairy-free cheese, sweet potato fries, and linguine all’arrabbiata served with hard vegan cheese, sun-blushed tomatoes, olives, and basil oil.

 Roadchef is one of the UK’s leading motorway and trunk road service area operators.
-It operates in 30 locations, offering a number of popular brands, including McDonald’s, Costa, LEON, and The Cornish Bakery, with a wide range of great vegan options.
+It operates in 30 locations, offering a number of popular brands, including McDonald’s, Costa, LEON, and The Cornish Bakery, with a wide variety of great vegan options.
 Its own Fresh Food Café at larger service stations offers a range of new vegan dishes perfect for a quick but filling bite on the road.

 Note that the retailers, restaurants, and vegan options present at each service station vary.